vlstill/tedi/verification.md

 This work introduces a separation logic GPS, which allows proving properties about programs using (a fragment of) the C11 memory model.
 That is, this work is intended for manual proving of properties of parallel programs, not for automatic verification.
 The memory model is not complete, it lacks relaxed and consume-release accesses.
-Another fragment of the C11 memory model is targeted by the RSL separation logic in \cite{Vafeiadis2013}.
+Another fragment of the C11 memory model is targeted by the RSL separation logic introduced in \cite{Vafeiadis2013}.